e271828e/Flight.jl/docs/notes/design/framework_spec.md

-  During a generic sweep, gated-off discrete producers hold their `Float64` values, consumers gather mixed tuples, and promotion does the rest — semantically exact, since a frozen discrete output is a constant with zero partials, which is precisely what "linearize the continuous dynamics with `z` held" means (the frozen cell is not an AD limitation on the signal path; it is the true zero of an instantaneous dependence the hybrid semantics never had — `frozen_discrete_walkthrough.md`).
+  During a generic sweep, gated-off discrete producers hold their `Float64` values, consumers gather mixed tuples, and promotion does the rest — semantically exact, since a frozen discrete output is a constant with zero partials, which is precisely what "linearize the continuous dynamics with the discrete state held" means (the frozen cell is not an AD limitation on the signal path; it is the true zero of an instantaneous dependence the hybrid semantics never had — `frozen_discrete_walkthrough.md`).
 What makes mixing safe — the standing objection being that under-the-hood substitution cannot distinguish honest